List of Major League Baseball career fielding errors leaders: Catchers

 Pop Snyder, the all-time leader in fielding errors by a catcher.

 The catcher is a position for a baseball or softball player.
 When a batter takes his/her turn to hit, the catcher crouches behind home plate, in front of the (home) umpire, and receives the ball from the pitcher.
 In addition to these primary duties, the catcher is also called upon to master many other skills in order to field the position well.
 The role of the catcher is similar to that of the wicket-keeper in cricket.
 In the numbering system used to record defensive plays, the catcher is assigned the number 2.

 The list of career leaders is dominated by players from the 19th century, when fielding equipment was very rudimentary; baseball gloves only began to gain acceptance in the 1880s steadily, and were not uniformly worn until the mid-1890s, resulting in a much lower frequency of defensive miscues.
 Other protective equipment for catchers were also gradually introduced; the first masks were developed in the late 1870s, with improvements in the 1890s, but shin guards were not introduced to the major leagues until 1907.
 The top 15 players in career errors all played primarily in the 19th century, and half of the top 52 played their entire careers prior to 1894; only five were active after 1920, and none were active after 1931.
 To a large extent, the leaders reflect longevity rather than lower skill; of the six catchers in the top 100 who were active after 1960, most were winners of Gold Glove Awards; Bob Boone, who leads all post-1931 catchers with 178 errors, won seven Gold Glove Awards for defensive excellence.

 Pop Snyder, who retired in 1891 with a record 877 games as a catcher, is the all-time leader in career fielding errors by a catcher with 685, nearly four times as many as any catcher who began their career after 1915.
 Deacon McGuire, who ended his career in 1912 with a record 1,612 games caught, is second with 577 and is the only other catcher to commit more than 500 errors.
 Yan Gomes, who had 68 errors through the 2025 season to place him tied for 266th all-time, is the leader among active players.

-Yan Gomes, the active leader and is tied for 266th all-time in fielding errors as a catcher.
+Willson Contreras, the active leader and is tied for 275th all-time in fielding errors as a catcher.

 Silver Flint holds the National League record of 436 errors as a catcher, but also held the league record for career assists for 15 years.

 King Kelly, 10th all-time in fielding errors by a catcher despite playing over 60% of his career at other positions.

 Oscar Stanage holds the American League record of 229 errors as a catcher; he also holds the league record for assists in a season.